 ...

 The world felt light as a balloon, helium filled and taking me higher.
-I had a bottle of wine in one hand and a shot gun in the other.
-Most of my time here had been spent shooting empty tomato cans and arguing with the chief.
-He was as stubborn as I was, surprisingly.
-Short like I was, eyes like mine, and a mind that jumped to petty conclusions.
-Of course most of those conclusions were the absolute truth.
+I had a bottle of vino in one hand and a sawed off shot gun in the other.
+Most of my time on the faery coast had been spent shooting empty tomato cans and arguing with the Chief.
+He was just as stubborn as I was, surprisingly, if not more iron-willed than I gave myself credit for.
+Short like I was.
+Perceived with eyes akin to mine and a consciousness that jumped to petty conclusions.

-Ever wonder why no one today has ever seen a mermaid?
-It’s because Earl killed them all and mounted them on his wall in the French Villa.
-I screamed and begged for their lives, but no mercy was shown.
-He shoved me aside in his rampage for the fair sea maidens.
+Ever wonder why no one today has ever glimpsed a mermaid?
+It’s because Earl killed them all and mounted them on his wall in the ghost ship.
+Begging led not to mercy yet instead to cruelty.

 Post a Comment